awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Note**
 You can find your environment ID in the [environment management console](environments-console.md)\.

 Elastic Beanstalk deletes tail and bundle logs from Amazon S3 automatically 15 minutes after they are created\.
-Rotated logs persist until you delete them or move them to Amazon Glacier\.
+Rotated logs persist until you delete them or move them to Glacier\.

 ## Log Rotation Settings on Linux<a name="health-logs-logrotate"></a>